-Which blog hosts are compatible?
+Which blog hosts are supported?

 Unsupported blog hosts may work to different degrees.
 Sometimes older posts will not be found or the content may be incomplete.
 We are always working to improve compatibility and welcome feedback!